Mike Lee

 The Building Survey Process Explained

 In Architecture, Engineering, and Construction (AEC), a building survey is a quantitative examination of a building's condition, structure, or overall integrity.
-Building surveys are carried out by qualified and experienced professionals, such as chartered surveyors or structural engineers.
+Building surveys are carried out by qualified and experienced professionals, such as architects or structural engineers.

-In residential construction, the term "Building Survey" is usually synonymous with "Structural Inspection."
-This type of survey typically involves a visual inspection of accessible parts of a building, including walls, floors, windows & doors, roofs, chimneys, cellars, garages, and other buildings included with the property.
+Building surveys typically cover structural elements, foundations, walls, roof, floors, plumbing, electrical systems.
+They also often may cover the furnishings, fixtures, or equipment (FF&E) inside the building.
+In residential construction, the term "Building Survey" may also be synonymous with the term "Structural Inspection."
+Inspections vary, but typically involve a visual inspection of accessible parts of a building, including walls, floors, windows & doors, roofs, chimneys, cellars, garages, and other buildings included with the property.

 In the commercial sector, you may encounter terms like "Architectural Survey" or "Existing Conditions Survey."
 Regardless of the type of property or the complexity of your project, all building surveys follow roughly the same process: